exercism/v3/languages/fsharp/transitions/from_csharp.md

 - Doing something with F# types is usually done by passing the instance to a function.
 In C#, a method is called on the instance itself.
 That said, you can do some things through instance properties/methods, so it can be confusing when to use what.
 - The record type is used where in C# class and struct types were used.
 Most C# programmers will probably consider it to be equivalent to a class, which is partly true, but the main difference is that an F# record has structural equality, whereas a C# class has reference equality.
 - The record type is immutable, which is usually not the case with C# classes or structs.
-This means that “mutating” a record means returning another instance of the record (using special syntax).
+This means that "mutating" a record means returning another instance of the record (using special syntax).
 That said, it is not totally unusual for C# classes to be (partly) immutable, so it is not a completely foreign concept.
 - Discriminated unions superficially look very similar to enums, so a C# developer might initially be tempted to just use enums.
 However, discriminated unions are significantly more powerful.
 - Option types are superficially similar to nullable types, so a C# developer might initially be tempted to just use nullable types.
 However, option types are significantly more powerful, although with C# 8, there is less difference due to nullability of reference types being introduced.
 - Maps, lists and sets all look like they are the same as their C# equivalent, but in fact they are not.
 This can trip up a C# programmer as the performance characteristics are different.
 - Maps, lists and sets are immutable.
 Adding data to it means creating a new instance of that type.
 This goes against how the C# collections work, where you mutate an instance to add/update/remove data to it.
 C# programmers might also be concerned about the performance aspects of creating a new instance for each mutation (turns out to be not that much of an issue).
 - Lists are the primary collection type, but data is usually prepended to the list (for performance reasons).
 In C#, lists usually add data to the end of the list, which is not very performant with F# lists.
 - What is known as an Enumerable in C#, is known as a Sequence in F#.
 Thus, it is the same concept but with two different names.
-- All built-in .NET framework types’ methods are called with tuples.
+- All built-in .NET framework types' methods are called with tuples.
 This is usually not apparent to C# programmers, as F# tuples use a comma to separate their parts, whereas in C# a comma is used to separate parameters.
-This means that it looks like passing arguments to a built-in .NET framework type uses the same syntax in F# as it does in C#, but in fact it doesn’t.
+This means that it looks like passing arguments to a built-in .NET framework type uses the same syntax in F# as it does in C#, but in fact it doesn't.
 This can then trip somebody up when trying to use the same syntax to pass arguments to F# functions.
-- The Option and Result types are both implemented as Discriminated unions, so it’s important to understand the latter first probably.
+- The Option and Result types are both implemented as Discriminated unions, so it's important to understand the latter first probably.
 - The two core types (Records and Discriminated Unions) are quite expressive and concise; they have a very minimal syntax.
 Combining this minimal syntax and their expressiveness, F# developers introduce types far more often than C# developers.
-An example of this are “wrapper types,” that provide a small wrapper around primitive types.
+An example of this are "wrapper types," that provide a small wrapper around primitive types.

 ## Teaching F# types